 Andre Butters, PMP., is the Principal Consultant at Butters Consulting focusing on enterprise collaboration and solution delivery for his clients.
 He has helped setup and mature Project Management Offices for a variety of companies including Marriott International and the American Nurses Association.
 He holds an undergraduate degree from University of Maryland in Economics.
-Andre’s interests include software development, financing affordable housing and education for the undeserved.
+Andre’s interests include software development, financing affordable housing and education for the underserved.
 While he not at work, he loves to travel and seek new sights, sounds, tastes, and experiences.

 How did you get started in project management?